 None of this can happen if your field lacks a fence, though.
 Fences are a crucial part of high school and college softball regulation guidelines, so you'll need them to host official tournaments.

 Student-athletes should have the chance to experience the thrill of scoring a home run.
-Hitting the ball "out of the park" is one of the most exhilarating accomplishments for young players.
+Hitting the ball "out of the park" is one of the most exhilarating accomplishments for young baseball players.
 The feeling never gets old as people continue their careers into college and beyond.
-This makes installing an outfield fence crucial to giving students the best softball experience possible.
+This makes installing an outfield fence crucial to giving students and players the best softball experience possible.

 The National Collegiate Athletic Association (NCAA) and the National Federation of State High School Associations (NFHS) list dimensions for high school and college softball fields.
-We use their distances throughout this guide to ensure accuracy so you can determine your softball field dimensions with confidence.
+We use their distances throughout this guide to ensure accuracy so you can determine your softball field dimensions and layout with confidence.

 For high school fields, the outfield fencing distance should be 185 feet to 235 feet from home plate for female fast-pitch softball.
 Female slow-pitch softball uses a longer distance of 250 feet to 275 feet from home plate to the outfield fencing.
 Fencing distances for college softball fields include a right and left field distance of 190 feet to 235 feet and a center field distance of 220 to 235 feet.